Missing out on claiming manufacturer’s rebates is like negotiating a higher price with your suppliers. It simply shouldn’t happen!

-Enable rebate management software meets the needs of builder’s merchants where other systems can fall short:
+Enable rebate management software meets the needs of builder’s merchants where other contract management modules and systems can fall short:

 - Currently there are over 90 different deal types available to choose from as standard within the software.
 Added to that is the ability to customise agreements, meaning that buyers negotiations are no longer limited by the capabilities of the software.

 - Enable rebate management software provides the opportunity to harmonise volumes, assortments and suppliers across the whole organisation and then negotiate deals, calculate rebates, manage accruals and cash collection across brands, depots and/or channels.

 - Enable rebate software can be used to manage the distribution of rebates between branches.
 This is an interesting feature that gives builders merchants the power to incentivise the right behaviours at branch level.

 - Where appropriate, Enable can be integrated with existing ERP systems eg for financial management.